- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 These guidelines provide a starting point for securing your Synology DiskStation NAS devices.
 It is also recommended to refer to the official Synology documentation and consult with security professionals for more specific and advanced security configurations.

-Although NAS DiskStation DS218+ / DS218 / DS218play / DS218j can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS218+ / DS218 / DS218play / DS218j can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -